 The Tommyfield, Kennington

 The Tommyfield, Kennington is a bustling and modern pub.
 As well as tasty food – available at half price to guests – you’ll discover comedy and quiz nights.
 When you’ve had enough fun, simply head upstairs to one of their six rooms.
 Each is individually decorated, with touches such as Pop Art on the walls contrasting to wooden panels or exposed boards.
 The emphasis is on getting a quality night’s sleep: all beds are Super King or King-sized and rooms are fitted with blackout curtains or blinds – meaning you can be up bright and refreshed to discover the neighbourhood.

 The Dog and Fox, Wimbledon

-Situated in the well-heeled Wimbledon village, the Dog and Fox is a gastropub that prides itself on best Sunday Roast in the whole of the southwest.
+Situated in the well-heeled Wimbledon village, the Dog and Fox is a gastropub that prides itself on best Sunday Roast in the whole of south west London.
 If that’s not reason in itself to book a stay, its location – close to Wimbledon Common – gives you the opportunity to play local squire while knowing you are just a short journey away from central London.
 In keeping with its location, its decor offers a contemporary take on a countryside look, with plenty of tartan, faux fur and cosy touches.
 There’s plenty to explore without even leaving the building, from the main bar and dining area to the intimate space of the library.

 There are 17 rooms in total, including three larger suites – the Hound suite even comes with its own turret!
 All rooms benefit from Hypnos beds with luxury linen, flatscreen TVs, mixed in with characterful furniture.
 A fifteen minutes walk from Wimbledon tennis club, you could says this offers the best night’s stay in the area, game, set and match!